bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interaction at a Redirected URI {#interaction-redirect}

-When the user is directed to the AS through the ["interaction_url"](#response-interact-redirect) or ["short_interaction_url"](#response-interact-short) capabilities, the AS can interact with the user through their web browser to authenticate the user as an RO and gather their consent.
+When the user is directed to the AS through the ["interaction_url"](#response-interact-redirect) capability, the AS can interact with the user through their web browser to authenticate the user as an RO and gather their consent.
 Note that since the client does not add any parameters to the URL, the AS MUST determine the grant request being referenced from the URL